Eccentricities by JVG

 • Mica colorants (I used Alpine Green from Nurture Soap and Goldfinger from Mad Micas)

 This recipe has a 7% superfat and a 2:1 water-to-lye ratio.
 My favorite lye calculator is soapcalc.net.
-Below is a snapshot of the recipe in soapcalc.
+Below is a snapshot of the recipe in SoapCalc.

 Coconut milk and coconut water cold process soap recipe.